Beating Klitschko would make me an overnight legend, says Joshua

-Cleveland's "Big Three" of LeBron James, Kyrie Irving and Kevin Love are going to be rested for Wednesday's road game against the Memphis Grizzlies, the NBA champions have announced.

-LONDON Britain's IBF world heavyweight champion Anthony Joshua believes beating Wladimir Klitschko at Wembley stadium in April would raise his status to the level of a "legend".
+LONDON (Reuters) - Britain's IBF world heavyweight champion Anthony Joshua believes beating Wladimir Klitschko at Wembley stadium in April would raise his status to the level of a "legend".

 "This is a fight that can change (me) from champion to legend overnight," he told a news conference on Wednesday to promote the April 29 bout.